raphcwj/Chess-RL/README.md

 - `GameSweep.py` - Game Sweep class to evaluate agent under test conditions, save pgn, and show game gif
 - `Trained Agent` - Contains a 120-game trained instance of the DDQN-MCTS agent (1-layer CNN, poisson loss, learning rate = 0.1)

+## Next Steps
+* Explore sparse CNNs to facilitate learning in the value head for sparse checkmate rewards
+* Experiment with different CNN structures
+* Train agents for upwards of 120 games to verify scale-up potential and overcome amateur blunders

 ## Training a DDQN-MCTS Agent
 ```python
 from Board import Board